Sven-Kunze/sven-kunze.github.io/_pages/publications.md

 *Press Coverage: [KOF Bulletin November 2022](https://kof.ethz.ch/en/news-and-events/kof-bulletin/kof-bulletin/2022/11/A-politicians-perfect-storm-when-disaster-relief-is-politically-biased.html)*

 Allocation decisions are vulnerable to political influence, but it is unclear in which situations politicians use their discretionary power in a partisan manner.
-We analyze the allocation of presidential disaster declarations in the United States, exploiting the spatiotemporal randomness of hurricane strikes from 1965–2018 along with changes in political alignment.
-We show that decisions are not biased when disasters are unambiguously strong or weak.
-Only in ambiguous situations, after medium-intensity hurricanes, do areas governed by presidents’ co-partisans receive up to twice as many declarations.
-This political bias explains 10 percent of total relief spending, totaling USD 450 million per year.
+We analyze the allocation of presidential disaster declarations in the United States, exploiting the spatiotemporal randomness of all hurricane strikes from 1965-2018 along with changes in political alignment.
+We show that decisions are unbiased when disasters are either very strong or weak.
+Only after medium-intensity hurricanes do areas governed by presidents' co-partisans receive up to twice as many declarations.
+This hump-shaped political bias explains 8.3 percent of overall relief spending, totaling about USD 400 million per year.

 <br clear="right"/>